benjaminselfridge/model-checking/doc/ModelChecking2.md

 }
 ```

-into a MIG program.
-The program has three variables: `n`, 'i', and
+into a `MIG` program.
+The program has three variables:
-`res`:

 ``` {.haskell .literate}
 data FactVar = N | I | Res deriving (Show, Eq, Ord)